hemilabs/actions/docs/security.md

 ## 4. Reporting issues

-If you notice a potential security issue in an action or workflow, raise it immediately with your team lead or via internal security channels.
+If you notice a potential security issue in an action or workflow, raise it immediately with your team lead, via internal security channels or by emailing [`security@hemi.xyz`](mailto:security@hemi.xyz).
 Quick detection and response help us protect from potential attacks.

 ## 5. Collaboration